 Our goal is to help patients and families experience the best end of life possible.
-Construction of Halifax’s first hospice residence for Nova Scotian patients is well underway at 618 Francklyn Street in Halifax.
+Construction of Halifax’s first hospice residence for Nova Scotian patients and families is well underway at 618 Francklyn Street in Halifax.
 The new hospice residence will open in early April 2019.

 In the meantime, our work continues diligently.
-This fall and winter, we will hire about 20 new staff members.
-About 100 volunteers will have completed their training to work in the hospice residence.
+This winter, we will hire about 20 new staff members.
+About 120 volunteers will have completed their training to work in the hospice residence.
 Our signature fundraising event — Feeling the Love — will take place on February 9, 2019 at the Halifax Convention Centre.